How Target’s designers sought the simplest approach for the brand’s Made By Design products

 The “adulting” millennial has champagne tastes and a beer budget.
 It’s a fact well known by Target’s head of product design, Stephanie Grotta.
 Data showed that as this cohort was moving into their first homes, Target was losing customers to the thoughtful, affordable minimalism of products from Ikea or Muji.

-Grotta, a former landscape architect who joined Target right after the company’s 2010 acquisition of the gardening lifestyle company Smith & Hawken, was tasked to lead 300 designers and 200 engineers in developing a new line of home goods called Made by Design.
+Grotta, a former landscape architect who joined Target right after the company’s 2010 acquisition of the gardening lifestyle company Smith & Hawken, was tasked to lead 15 product designers engineers in developing a new line of home goods called Made by Design (while over 100 other Target employees across departments including merchandising, marketing, and finance helped bring it to fruition).
 These 750-plus products, launched in June 2018, include wineglasses that can be stacked, sleek closet organizers with modular components, and pasta pots with the strainers built in.

 As Grotta explains, these kinds of small, helpful details were key to Made by Design’s overall strategy of user-friendliness.
 But they weren’t enough.
 “When you anchor only around the utilitarian aspect of how the pot should function, it can look really rigid.
 And that’s what happened,” she says.
 “We started reviewing sketches, and everything looked clunky, flat, and hefty.”